dmase44/Git-r-Done/README.md

 # Intro To Git - A Learnable Course

-This is my project repository for the Introudction to Git course I'm taking on SitePoint Learnable.
+This is my project repository for the Introduction to Git course I'm taking on SitePoint Learnable.

 ## Getting Started